-The story turns deadly when some boys discover his powers, befriend him and coerce him into playing dangerous games of criminal mastermind.
+The story turns deadly when some boys become aware of his powers, befriend him and coerce him into playing dangerous games of criminal

 The Starlight Kids, Mystery of the Feather Burglar